lazzarello/arturia-keylab-map/README.md

 It's easy!
 Open the file ardour-map-export.json in a text editor and change the values to what you want.

 Just kidding, that's not easy at all.
-There is no UI right now.
+There is no UI.
 We'll get to that later.
 The JSON should have descriptive names that map to the same grammar as in the vendor software, so you could type values and restart the program.

 If that makes sense, start the program and look at the output of `jack_lsp` or run Carla or sumn and you'll see a patch point for the MIDI output of this program!
-Connect it to the first Arturia hardware input (the second one does ???) and it should "just work".
+Connect it to the first Arturia hardware input (the second one does ???) and it should "just work". j/k it doesn't actually do anything right now other than sleep.